parasecurity/gnort_2.9.20/README.md

 !!! mpse_methods.h: put line #define MPSE_XDFA 15

+TODO: setup a search function in dfamatch.c called in mpse.c, (implement a pktbuffer, probably two dimensional to reduce idle time (?))

 ## REPO CHANGES LOG:

 CUDA files were moved to obsolete/ (use openCL instead of CUDA).